-Any employee who first comes into possession of any property, shall retain such property in his/ her possession until it is properly tagged and placed in the designated temporary property locker or storage room along with the Evidence Report form.
+Any officer or authorized employee receiving property shall be responsible for such property until it is either transferred or released to another authorized person, or is properly documented and placed in a designated temporary locker or storage.
 Care shall be taken to maintain the chain of custody for all evidence.